 Closing the logs-to-issues loop with AI agents

 The setup below pushes logs into Grafana Cloud Loki, then gives the agent a read-only token plus logcli.
 Every N minutes the agent queries Loki for errors and opens (or comments on) GitHub issues against the repo.
-The agent never has to touch a VM, and there’s no extra infrastructure to babysit.
+Both Loki and GitHub are managed services, so there’s nothing on my side to keep running.

 Grafana Cloud

-Grafana Cloud has a free tier that fits this use case: 50 GB of log ingestion per month, 14 days of retention, no credit card required.
+Grafana Cloud’s free tier covers 50 GB/month and 14 days of retention, which is more than enough for experimenting with this setup.
 Sign up at Grafana, create Loki stack, and note the Loki endpoint (something like https://logs-prod-us-central1.grafana.net) plus the user ID.

 Install logcli